logactaesque/dice-roller/README.md

     curl localhost:8080/dice/black/roll

 ## Actuator-based commands using curl
-Because the implementation relies upon [Spring Boot Actuator](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-actuator), a number of production endpoints are available that allow state of the service to be inspected:
+Because the implementation relies upon the [Spring Actuator](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-actuator), the health endpoint has been made visible to allow you to determine if the service is active and reachable.

-    curl localhost:8080/health
-    curl localhost:8080/metrics
-    curl localhost:8080/dump
-    curl localhost:8080/info
+    curl localhost:8080/actuator/health